kkamara/kkamara/README.md

 >
 > I am the chief technical officer (CTO) at Joystick.
 I make websites, mobile apps and desktop apps.
 I have over 10 years of commercial experience in the programming industry.
 >
-> I have received an award from the UK government Cabinet Office for my work.
+> I have received an award from the UK Government Cabinet Office for my work.
 Also, I was in the team that developed the JD Sports mobile app which has millions of users.
 >
 > Please see my website for more at www.kelvinkamara.com .
 >